BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:attribute:: numField

       unsigned int (*value field*)      For a FieldElement: number of entries of self.For a regular Element: One.

+   .. py:attribute:: tick

+      int (*value field*)      Clock tick for this Element for periodic execution in the main simulation event loop.
+A default is normally assigned, based on object class, but one can override to any value between 0 and 19.
+Assigning to -1 means that the object is disabled and will not be called during simulation execution The actual timestep (dt) belonging to a clock tick is defined by the Clock object.

+   .. py:attribute:: dt

+      double (*value field*)      Timestep used for this Element.
+Zero if not scheduled.

    .. py:attribute:: valueFields